Exact number of flips required to sort a burnt stack of pancakes: Main result and method

 Finally, part $B$ performs $\frac{n-1}{2}$ improves to merge these blocks together to obtain $I_n$.
-The flip of Step $B_1$ puts back this middle pancake to the top of the stack.
+The flip of Step $B_1$ puts back this pancake of value $\frac{n}{2} +c$ to the top of the stack.
 Then, Step $B_2$ merges all the blocks except the beginning and the end of the stack (which both correspond to a small stack of pancakes), ending up with a large block containing all the pancakes, except some of the smaller ones and some of the larger ones.
-Step $B_3$ finally merges the remaining blocks that correspond to a small stack with the big block created during Step $B_2$.
+Step $B_3$ finally merges the remaining blocks that correspond to a small base stack, i.e., corresponding to a stack of size $29, 33$ or $37$, with the big block created during Step $B_2$.